vinayakbaranwal/gmail-mcp-v2/README.md

 ## Prerequisites

+### Dependencies

+For simplest installation, install [Node.js 18+](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+If you would like to build locally, you will also need to install [pnpm](https://pnpm.io/installation).

+### Google Workspace Setup

-To run this MCP server, you first need to set up a Google API Client for your organization, with each user running a script to retrieve their own OAuth refresh token.
+To run this MCP server, you will need to set up a Google API Client for your organization, with each user running a script to retrieve their own OAuth refresh token.

-### Google API Client Setup (once per organization)
+#### Google API Client Setup (once per organization)

 1. Go to the [Google Cloud Console](https://console.cloud.google.com).
 2. Create a new project or select an existing one.